saeed-sufi/JS_Learning/README.md

 * The `sort()` method compares elements as if they are strings even when sorting numeric values.
 That's why we need to use the callback function which is called the `compare` function.

 * Always square brackets on the left hand side, indicate destructuring not an array.

+* There are four ways to create a date object: 1. `new Data()` 2. `new Date(year, month, ..., milliseconds)` 3. `new Date(millisecond)` 4. `new Date(string)`

+* If your are using string to initiate a date object, abide by ISO format: `YYYY-MM-DDTHH:mm:ss:sssZ`

+* In any case of object creation, the basic idea is that we are creating a container to bundle data pieces.

+* You can have dynamic key name in an object by putting the key inside []: `let obj = {[tempV]: 1001, ...}`.
+Also, when using classes, you can have dynamic properties and dynamic method names.

+* If you want to make a clone (copy) of an object (pass it as value) in ES6 you can use `assign`: `const obj1 = Object.assign({}, obj)`.

+* In earlier versions of ES, a function could play the role of a class, that's why traditional functions can change the what `this` points to.

+* If you need to have access to a class's methods, those method should be defined as `static`.
+In other words, we don't need to have an instance of a class to refer to a static member.
+Neither static methods nor static properties can be called on instances of the class.
+Instead, they're called on the class itself.

+* When creating a module which has services for which we do not need to instantiate the class, we use static members.

+* `super` is the keyword which allows you to access parent class members. `super()`: calls parent constructor, `super.method()`: calls parent's methods and `super.property` access parent properties.

+* If you need to import scripts directly into html files, use `<script type="module"> import {calc} from './calc.js'; calc() </script>` .
+Remember that all `named modules` must be imported using curly brackets: `import {sum , multiply} from './calc'`

+* In modern web build tools like web pack, if some imported modules are not used, then those modules get removed, that is `tree shaking`.

+* `default export` means there will be one module per file.
+Many frameworks use this approach to export one function or class.